 Take select FCC courses at FCC or online.
 Earn your high school diploma and college credits from FCC simultaneously.

-High school students in this program take college courses on the FCC campus or online during the day or in the evening.
+High school students in this program take college courses on the FCC campus during the day or evening or online.
 These are college level, credit-bearing courses.
-FCPS Open Campus students receive free tuition and fees at FCC for all courses.
-FCPS students participating in Open Campus may obtain required textbooks and materials at the FCC bookstore at no cost to the student.
+For school year 2024-25, tuition for FCPS Open Campus students is covered for up to two FCC courses per year for juniors and up to four courses per year for seniors.
+Income-eligible FCPS students may qualify for additional DE courses as approved by FCPS.
+FCPS students participating in Open Campus may obtain required textbooks and materials at the FCC bookstore at no cost.

-Homeschool and private school students participating in Open Campus receive a 25% discount on tuition and must pay for fees and textbooks.
+Frederick County home school and private school students participating in Open Campus receive a 25% discount on tuition.
+Discount does not cover fees, textbooks and materials.

 Login in to Slingshot